 Applied Psychology

-Regardless of the many reasons people watch and play sports, the scale of their popularity means that we need skilled practitioners to investigate and understand what makes sports teams work to help teams and individuals to perform optimally.
+Regardless of the many reasons people watch and play sports, the scale of their popularity means that we need skilled sports practitioners, who understand how to help teams and individuals perform optimally.

 In this post, we’ll briefly discuss what sports psychology involves, its principal areas of focus, and why you should learn more about it.